DeepMathLLM/DeepMath/DeepMath-generator/README.md

    - The **Generator LLM** (creative role) produces an original research problem based on the given knowledge point
    - Each generated problem aims to be novel, non-trivial, and research-worthy

-3. **Review Phase**:
+3. **Evaluation Phase**:
-   - The **Reviewer LLM** (quality control role) evaluates the generated problem against rigorous criteria
+   - The **Evaluator LLM** (quality control role) evaluates the generated problem against rigorous criteria
    - Assessment includes: originality, mathematical validity, research potential, and clarity

 4. **Iterative Refinement**:
-   - If the problem fails review, it returns to the Generator for improvement
+   - If the problem fails evaluation, it returns to the Generator for improvement
-   - This cycle continues until the problem passes review or reaches attempt limits
+   - This cycle continues until the problem passes evaluation or reaches attempt limits
    - Once a problem passes, it is immediately saved

 5. **Batch Completion**: